Policy Service Installation

 <details>

-<summary>Step to be completed on the machine you'll be connecting to (Device)</summary>
+<summary>Step to be completed on your Device machine</summary>

 ```bash